uviclibraries/gen-ai-research/1-prompt-ideas.md

 8. **Create an Image** in Copilot.
 The image to the right was created by Copilot using the prompt below.
 Be sure to take a close look at the child's left hand, and notice the extra finger that Copilot has accidentally included.
 GenAI image generators will sometimes do weird things.
 (Note: The free version ChatGPT (3.5) as of March 2024 does not allow users to generate images):
   - Successful prompt: ```Create an image of a grade 2 student learning about the weather.```
+  - Use your own prompt now and experiment with creating your own images.

 ### Let's Practice More Advanced Prompt Design skills!
 1. Let's use the topic of Global Warming to practice using some advanced prompt design techniques.
 Type or copy and paste the prompts below into Copilot and then let's look at the results: